cdl-geneseo/geneseo-dictionary/H/Heinous.md

 # Heinous

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Heinous

 Created by  Unknown User (met6), last modified by  Unknown User (jcf10) on Nov 18, 2012

 adj.
 Atrociously badSource: Dictionary of Geneseo English, Spring 1999 - Kocher - 2006Of those surveyed in 2008, 68.2% knew the word, and of those, 0% learned it in Geneseo.Talbot, 2008.As of 2012, 77.5% of students surveyed know this word.
 0% believe it is of local origins.(Flynn, G-M, 2012)